Battle of Little Robe Creek: Aftermath

 Ford triumphantly returned to Texas, claiming he had killed 76 Indians and captured 16, though official Army records state 60 casualties.
 Ford requested that the governor immediately empower him to raise additional levies of Rangers and return north at once to continue the campaign in the heart of the Comancheria.
 Runnels had exhausted half the budget for defense for the year, though, and disbanded the Rangers at the end of six months.

-The long-term impact of this battle and campaign, however, was dramatic.
-For the first time, Texan or American forces had penetrated to the heart of the Comancheria, attacked Comanche villages with impunity, and successfully made it home.
-The U.S. Army later adopted many of Ford's tactics, including his attacking women and children, as well as warriors, and destroying their food supply, the buffalo, in their campaigns against the Plains tribes after the Civil War.
-In the immediate future, this battle represented the shape of things to come in the Civil War; it marked the first time that a state openly defied the federal government, raised its own military, and marched into federal territory in specific and open defiance of federal law and treaties.
+The overall impact of the campaign was significant.
+For the first time, Texan or American forces had penetrated into the heart of Comancheria, attacked Comanche villages with impunity, and successfully made it home.
+The U.S. Army later adopted many of Ford's tactics, including attacking civilians as well as warriors, and destroying the buffalo herds that were a main source of food for their enemies, in their campaigns against the Plains tribes following the Civil War.

 Reasons for success

 As Frank Secoy and John C. Ewers emphasize in their military history book Changing Military Patterns on the Great Plains, the Comanche and other Plains Indians had combined mastery of horsemanship while incorporating first, their native weapons of bow and lance, then single-shot firearms, with the horse, but two things combined to alter this battlefield dynamic: first, the Rangers adopted the nomad tactics of cold camp and relentless pursuit to the Indian encampments; second was the introduction of rapid-fire pistols and rifles.
 Thus, the Texans had surprised the Comanche in the heart of their homeland.
 The invention and deployment of rapid-rate firearms destroyed the tactics the Plains Indians had developed and used with such success against the Spanish, Mexicans, and early Americans.